-Introduction to Engineering Design Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
-They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook to document their work.
+Introduction to Engineering Design Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects like designing a new toy or improving an existing product.

-Civil Engineering & Architecture Students learn important aspects of building and site design and development.
-They apply math, science, and standard engineering practices to design both residential and commercial projects and document their work using 3D architecture design software.
+Civil Engineering & Architecture Students learn important aspects of building and site design and development, and then they apply what they know to design a commercial building.

 Engineering Design & Development Knowledge and skills students acquire throughout PLTW Engineering come together in Engineering Design and Development as they identify an issue and then research, design, and test a solution, ultimately presenting their solution to a panel of engineers.

 Principles of Biomedical Science By engaging in activities like dissecting a sheep heart, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.